Intel Corporation (INTC) Stock: A Value Analysis - News Heater

-The average price recommended by analysts for Intel Corporation (INTC) is $36.91, which is $1.89 above the current market price.
+The average price recommended by analysts for Intel Corporation (INTC) is $36.91, which is -$1.03 below the current market price.
 The public float for INTC is 4.19B and currently, short sellers hold a 1.41% of that float.
-On August 28, 2023, INTC’s average trading volume was 43.82M shares.
+On September 01, 2023, INTC’s average trading volume was 40.21M shares.

 Top 5 AI Stocks to Buy for 2023